-Station Area Land Use Type S Summary DIAGNOSIS PURPOSE / POTENTIAL OF THE STATION INVESTMENT PRECEDENT ESTABLISHED URBAN " Area with a diverse mix of building activities along a grided street system that forms a safe walkable environment for transit riders.
+Station Area Land Use Type Summary DIAGNOSIS PURPOSE / POTENTIAL OF THE STATION INVESTMENT PRECEDENT URBAN " Area with a diverse mix of building activities along a gridded street system that forms a safe walkable environment for transit riders.
 A networked bus service is already available.
 Though there is density, there may not yet be a mixed-use environment operating beyond the 9-to-5 workday.
 To relieve pressure on the existing, overloaded street grid from personal vehicles and to shift to a more pedestrian and bicycle friendly environment.
 To increase population density, mix of active uses at the ground level, and use of streets to form active and vital transit passenger experience.
-86 Street in New York is an example of Established Urban EMERGENT URBAN Area with a limited mix of activities at the ground level along a few streets and pathways serving transit riders.
+BE Street Subway Station SE STREET EMERGENT URBAN Area with a limited mix of activities at the ground level along a few streets and pathways serving transit riders.
 Density and mix of uses is limited.
 There are large blocks and few, if any, facilities exist to support a high quality walkable environment.
 To catalyze a more intensive land use.
 Future growth will be directed to these areas in order to preserve the urban growth boundary and minimize environmental impacts as the region grows overall.
-Consolidate utilities and streets to allow a network of open spaces development sites to afford increasing density and provide ground level activities along accessways to station.
-The Spring District is an example of an Emergent Urban Type.
+Consolidate utilities and streets to allow a network of open spaces development sites to afford increasing density and provide ground level activities along access-ways to station.
 SINGLE-USE " Area with a single dominate use and significant barriers to change; suburban in character with limited activity at the ground level along streets and pathways which may or may not serve transit riders.
 To collect and connect people living and working in low density areas while accepting that the immediate adjacent land uses are unlikely to change in the near future.
 Strategically locate and activate pathways to the station and other modes of transit with ground floor active uses supporting pedestrian use and extend to increase connections to nearby neighborhoods.
-To Star Lake (10 min walk) To Redondo P&R/redevelopment (15 min walk) Star Lake Station is an example of Single-Use, with low density, a discontinuous grid, and large blocks.
-Although the station is largely characterized by its park and ride, it is also sited to provide key connections to the nearby neighborhood and destinations.
+To Star Lake (10 min walk) To Redondo P&R/ redevelopment (15 min walk)